 My research stems most directly from my failures at sports, ineptitude with music, and uneasiness with technology.
 I came to psychology seeking reasons why things that seemed to come so easily to others were difficult for me.
 This has led me to study general issues of coordination and control in cognitive systems.
 Specific research topics have included visual control of locomotion, graphical interface design, decision-making, manual control, and tactile displays.
 Along the way I have learned a little about the domains of aviation and medicine.
 More recently, I have had the opportunity to begin learning about command and control (in relation to military systems, emergency medical operations, and managing an academic department) and about assistive technologies for students with physical disabilities.

-My publications include two edited books on Ecological Approaches to Human-Machine Systems (with Hancock, Caird, and Vicente) and two authored books.
+My publications include three edited books: two on Ecological Approaches to Human-Machine Systems (with Hancock, Caird, and Vicente) and one on Aviation Psychology (with Mike Vidulich and Pam Tsang).
+I have also co-authored two books.
 In 2003, Rich Jagacinski and I wrote the book “Control Theory for Humans,” with the ambitious goal of introducing the logic and analytical language of control systems to social scientists.
 More recently, Kevin Bennett and I completed the book “Display and Interface Design: Subtle Science and Exact Art,” which was published in April of 2011.
 This book offers a theoretical context for designing displays to support human problem solving.
 I am currently working on a third book, tentatively titled "What Matters."
 Anyone who wants to explore this book and to provide constructive feedback can access draft chapters through my publications list.

 One of my greatest pleasures is collaborating with students to explore questions and domains of mutual interest.
 The opportunity to learn along side the students is what makes life in the university most attractive for me.
 I find that the enthusiasm and skepticism of students is the best guide for discovering interesting things.
 I do my best to follow these guides to where ever they lead.
 In the process of exploring cognitive systems, my students and I have had many interesting adventures, however the original problem remains unsolved – I remain a clumsy athlete, an inept musician, and am always the last to learn how to use new technologies.
 But my appreciation for the expertise and skill of others continually grows!